Stuart Forster provides an introduction to Calgary, Alberta’s biggest city.

 Take the lift up to Calgary Tower’s observation deck, for views from 160 metres above street level.
 It’s a good place to orientate, as you can see the layout of the city and the location of landmarks such as the Saddledome indoor stadium, which doubles as a concert and sporting venue.

 The Glenbow Museum’s name is splashed across its rooftop.
-The Glenbow has an informative exhibitions about the city’s development and region’s First Nations’ heritage.
+The Glenbow has an informative exhibition about the city’s development and the region’s First Nations heritage.

 It’s one block over from Stephen Avenue, a pedestrianised street with a smattering of bars, restaurants and shops, including a Hudson’s Bay department store and Core Shopping Mall.